northle/docs/src/docs/essentials/controllers-and-routes.md

 Basically, a controller is just a class with methods assigned to URLs.
 Each route handles incoming requests.
 Controllers contain methods decorated with appropriate HTTP verbs.

+### Controller structure

 Northle comes with one controller in `src/app/app.controller.ts` file by default.

-This controller has one registered route: `GET /`.
-When the user requests for that route, the request will be passed to the `index` method which renders a view.
+The app controller defines an `index` method which is decorated with `@Route.Get` decorator.
+This decorator tells Northle that the `index` method should be called when the user requests for the `/` route.

 ::: code src/app/app.controller.ts
 ```ts